Memories with My Mom

 So many tears.

 I can still see the look on her face when I told her I screwed up again.
 She gave me so many chances that I honestly did not deserve.
-She has been there for me through joyous occasions, heartbreak, funny moments, and moments of pride when I do manage to accomplish something the right way.
+She has been there for me through joyous occasions, heartbreak, funny moments, and moments of pride when I accomplish something the right way.

 Hindsight is 20/20

-She is my rock and the one person I can trust to never judge me.
-I know she loves me with all of her heart and I know that she prays for me every night.
+She is my rock and the one person I can trust never to judge me.
+I know she loves me with all of her heart, and I know that she prays for me every night.
 I can only hope that one day I will be like her.
 She is an amazing person.

 Mom, I love you more than words can even describe.

-I love you momma.
+I love you, momma.

 Always and forever.